CrazyCloudCraft/wikitest/Commands.md

 #### `/papi reload`
 **Description**:
 Reloads the config settings.
-You need to use this command after [downloading Expansions](#papi-ecloud-download) from the ECloud or they won't be properly registered.
+You need to use this command after [downloading Expansions](#papi-ecloud-download) from the eCloud or they won't be properly registered.